• Reopening Plan Parent Guide

 Facial coverings – Cloth masks that cover the nose, mouth and chin to reduce the spread of the Covid-19 virus.
-The governor has issued an order requiring that masks be worn inside schools by those ages 5 and up.
+Masks should be worn inside schools by those ages 5 and up.

 Isolation – Keeping sick people away from healthy ones.
 Those who have tested positive for Covid-19 should isolate at home for at least 10 days after symptoms began and until they are symptom free for 24 hours.